-Category Colour of Bid cum Application Form\
+Category Colour of Bid cum • Application Form

-Designated Intermediaries (other than SCSBs) after accepting Bid Cum Application Form submitted by RIIs (without using UPI for payment), NIIs and QIBs were require to capture and upload the relevant details in the electronic bidding system of stock exchange(s) and were required to submit/deliver the Bid Cum Application Forms to respective SCSBs where the Bidders had a bank account and shall not submit it to any non-SCSB Bank.
+Designated Intermediaries (other than SCSBs) after accepting Bid Cum Application Form submitted by RIIs (without using UPI for payment), NIIs and QIBs shall capture and upload the relevant details in the electronic bidding system of stock exchange(s) and shall submit/deliver the Bid Cum Application Forms to respective SCSBs where the Bidders has a bank account and shall not submit it to any non-SCSB Bank.

-Further, for applications submitted to designated intermediaries (other than SCSBs), with use of UPI for payment, after accepting the Bid Cum Application Form, respective intermediary were required to capture and upload the relevant application details, including UPI ID, in the electronic bidding system of stock exchange(s).
+Further, for applications submitted to designated intermediaries (other than SCSBs), with use of UPI for payment, after accepting the Bid Cum Application Form, respective intermediary shall capture and upload the relevant application details, including UPI ID, in the electronic bidding system of stock exchange(s).

-Bidders were required to only use the specified Bid Cum Application Form for making an Application in terms of this Prospectus.
+Bidders shall only use the specified Bid Cum Application Form for making an Application in terms of this Red Herring Prospectus.

-The Bid Cum Application Form were required to contain information about the Bidder and the price and the number of Equity Shares that the Bidders wish to apply for.
-Bid Cum Application Forms downloaded and printed from the websites of the Stock Exchange were required to bear a system generated unique application number.
-Bidders are required to ensure that the ASBA Account has sufficient credit balance as an amount equivalent to the full Application Amount could be blocked by the SCSB or Sponsor Bank at the time of submitting the Application.
+The Bid Cum Application Form shall contain information about the Bidder and the price and the number of Equity Shares that the Bidders wish to apply for.
+Bid Cum Application Forms downloaded and printed from the websites of the Stock Exchange shall bear a system generated unique application number.
+Bidders are required to ensure that the ASBA Account has sufficient credit balance as an amount equivalent to the full Application Amount can be blocked by the SCSB or Sponsor Bank at the time of submitting the Application.

-An Investor, subscribe to this Issue, were required to submit a completed Bid Cum Application Form to any of the following intermediaries (Collectively called - Designated Intermediaries")
+An Investor, intending to subscribe to this Issue, shall submit a completed Bid Cum Application Form to any of the following intermediaries (Collectively called - Designated Intermediaries")